tb9757/Student-Academic-Performance/README.md

 -   List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other item that your dashboard library supports.
     Dashboard page 1:
 -   Overview of the dataset, button which allows the user to view the dataset.
 Includes a slider to select the number of rows visible and a filter that allows for selection of columns.
--   Basic metrics that summarise the data columns at the top
+-   Basic metrics that summarise the data columns at the top.
--   Histograms to show data distributions with a drop down list that allows you to select different columns
+-   Histograms to show data distributions with a drop-down list that allows you to select different columns.

 Dashboard page 2:

 -   Hypothesis 1 including Plotly scatter graphs and correlation heatmap
--   Conclusions
+-   Conclusions.

 Dasboard page 3:

--   Hypothesis 2 including R² and RMSE values for the two different models
+-   Hypothesis 2 including R² and RMSE values for the two different models.
--   Bar chart to show the coefficients demonstrating which factor had the biggest impact on the final mark prediction.
+-   Bar chart to show the coefficients demonstrating which factor has the biggest impact on the final mark prediction.
--   Conclusions
+-   Conclusions.

 Dashboard page 4:

--   Hypothesis 3 including histogram of the two different groups and a boxplot to show their distributions
+-   Hypothesis 3 including histogram of the two different groups and a boxplot to show their distributions.
--   Results of the Mann-Whitney U statistical test
+-   Results of the Mann-Whitney U statistical test.
--   Conclusions
+-   Conclusions.

 Dashboard page 5:

--   Hypothesis 4 including the R² and RMSE values for the two different models
+-   Hypothesis 4 including the R² and RMSE values for the two different models.
--   conclusions
+-   Conclusions.

 Simple metrics and charts are provided which are easy and clear to interpret.
-This allows for non-technical audience to gain useful insight from this dashboard.
+This allows for a non-technical audience to gain useful insight from this dashboard.
-High level explanation and conclusions provide technical insight for interested parties.
+High-level explanation and conclusions provide technical insight for interested parties.
 Technical and non-technical elements found on all pages.

 ## Unfixed Bugs